Contact

 Foster + Bloom understands your family’s unique story.
 We help you create a secure foundation for the people you love most.
 As the nation’s first firm dedicated to family-building, we provide the expertise needed to navigate D.C. probate laws.
 Your path to parenthood was deliberate; your plan for protection should be as well.

-What Do Trusts and Wills Attorneys in Washington, D.C.
+What Do Estate Planning Attorneys in Washington, D.C.
 Do?

-By working with a trusts and wills lawyer in Washington, D.C., you ensure your plan complies with local statutes while accounting for the nuances of your family structure.
+By working with an estate planning lawyer in Washington, D.C., you ensure your plan complies with local statutes while accounting for the nuances of your family structure.

 Do I Need a Will, a Trust, or Both in Washington, D.C.?

 Understanding which tools are right for your family is a key part of the planning process.
-Most comprehensive estate plans in the District utilize both a will and one or more trusts.
+Most comprehensive estate plans in the District of Columbia utilize both a will, a power of attorney and an advanced medical directive.

 The Role of a Will